 Please Hire a Plumber for your Tub/Shower Installation

 Water is the most destructive force on earth.
 You don’t want a $300 bathtub to do $3,000 in damages because the drain wasn’t properly installed.
 If you can do the demolition yourself you can save a good deal of money.
-Use those savings to hire a licensed plumber to do your tub faucet and drain connections (you can probably handle the sink yourself).
+Use those savings to hire a licensed plumber to do your tub faucet, drain or hose bibs repair and connections.

 Save Money by Keeping your Layout